figma-mcp-server

 Limitations & Known Issues

-- Limited to read-only operations due to Figma API restrictions.
+- Read-only operations only due to Figma API limitations

 Contributing